Dexter Janke: Calgary Stampeders

 At the regional CFL Combine in Edmonton, Janke had the second-fastest 40-yard dash time at 4.57 seconds.
 He earned an invitation to the national combine in Toronto, where he recorded the fastest shuttle time among defensive backs at 4.25 seconds.
-Janke was selected in the fifth round of the 2015 CFL Draft by the Calgary Stampeders with the 44th overall pick.
+Janke was selected in the fifth round of the 2015 CFL draft by the Calgary Stampeders with the 44th overall pick.
 After beginning the season on the practice squad, Janke made his CFL debut on July 24, 2015, against the Ottawa Redblacks, where he played primarily on special teams.
 In the August 1 game against the Montreal Alouettes, he recorded his first tackle, finishing with two special-teams tackles.
 He was released by the Stampeders on May 4, 2018.

 Winnipeg Blue Bombers

 On February 7, 2019, Janke signed with the Winnipeg Blue Bombers.
-He was released on January 30, 2020.
+He played in three games in 2019 where he recorded two special teams tackles.
+Janke was on the 6-game injured list when the Blue Bombers won the 107th Grey Cup.
+He was later released on January 30, 2020.

 Coaching career

+Westshore Rebels

 On March 9, 2020, it was announced that Janke had been hired as the defensive and special teams coordinator for the Westshore Rebels of the CJFL.
+While the 2020 season was cancelled, he coached for the team in 2021 upon their return to play.
+On November 6, 2022, Janke was promoted to head coach and assistant general manager for the Rebels.
+He led the team to an undefeated 12–0 conference record in 2023 and won the BC Cullen Cup.

+York Lions

+On January 22, 2024, Janke was announced as the head coach for the York Lions football team, the 12th head coach in program history.